Chart Color Schemes

 Health performance in South Townsville - Railway Estate is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Mental health issues affect about 10.7% of residents, while arthritis impacts around 8.1%.
-About 67.8% report having no medical ailments, similar to the 67.8% reported in the rest of Queensland.
-The area has a higher proportion of residents aged 65 and over at 14.9% (831 people), performing better than the general population in health metrics.
+Mental health issues affect 10.7% of residents, while arthritis impacts 8.1%.
+About 67.8% report being completely clear of medical ailments, similar to the 67.8% figure for the rest of Queensland.
+The area has 14.9% (831 people) aged 65 and over, performing well in health metrics compared to the general population.

 Frequently Asked Questions - Health